Music and the Arts

-The fourth through sixth grade students have the opportunity to study marimba with Kristin Allen-Farmer, cello with Renatta Bratt, or viola or violin with Astrid Huala.
-Students study music on Wednesdays in small groups organized by instrument and skill.
-Advanced players participate in orchestra after school on Wednesdays from 12:45-1:30 p.m.
-The program is supported by Pacific Schools’ Parents’ Club; lessons and instrument rental are free for all students, although parents are responsible for repair or replacement of damaged instruments.
+The third through sixth grade students have the opportunity to study singing, percussion, movement, and marimba with Marla Lyons, or violin with Astrid Huala.
+The program is supported by Pacific Schools’ Parents’ Club.
+Classes and instrument rental are free for all students, although parents are responsible for repair or replacement of damaged instruments.
 Two formal concerts and several fun recitals are given for parents and peers each year.
 All instrumental music students are asked to practice 120 minutes per week, or 15-20 minutes per day.

-Kristin Allen-Farmer teaches weekly Orff Music to preschool through third grade students.
-Orff Music is based on things children like to do: sing, chant rhymes, clap, dance, and keep a beat on anything near at hand.
-The Orff approach uses poems, rhymes, games, songs, and dances and songs may be accompanied by clapping and stamping or by drums, sticks, and bells.
-The special Orff melody instruments include wooden xylophones and metal glockenspiels that offer good sound immediately.
+Marla Lyons teaches weekly music classes to preschool through second grade students.
+Music instruction is based on things children like to do: sing, chant rhymes, clap, dance, and keep a beat on anything near at hand.
+The approach uses poems, rhymes, games, songs, and dances and songs may be accompanied by clapping and stamping or by drums, sticks, and bells.
+Melody instruments include wooden xylophones and metal glockenspiels that offer good sound immediately.
 Played together as in a small orchestra, their use helps children become sensitive listeners and considerate participants.

 The school sponsors a school play every other year.
 For more information, Click Here.